SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 Bear in mind, if you plan on using the server purely for [standalone usage via OSC](server/osc-information.md), and not PC VR via SteamVR, you can de-select **SteamVR Driver**, **SlimeVR Feeder App**, and **USB drivers**.
 If you don't already have SteamVR installed and have launched it previously, you may encounter an error.

-## Connecting and preparing your trackers
+## Connecting and Preparing Your Trackers

 ### Video Guide
 <div class="video-container">